-One of the most extreme forms of dry fasting concerns the practice of the so-called Marathon Monks (gyoja) of Mt.
+One of the most extreme forms of fasting concerns the so-called Marathon Monks (gyoja) of Mt.
 Hiei, Japan.
-According to tradition, aspiring Zen Buddhist monks can volunteer to undertake a seven-year challenge which involves completing 1000 marathon and double-marathon runs alone on the sacred mountains surrounding the city of Kyoto.
+This article will describe the practice in full, but first it’s important to know that the fasting itself forms only one part of an almost superhuman seven-year challenge.
+According to tradition, certain aspiring Zen Buddhist monks volunteer to undertake a spiritual path which involves completing 1000 marathon and double-marathon runs alone on the sacred mountains surrounding the city of Kyoto.
 As if this weren’t hard enough in itself, they also survive on a minimum of both sleep and calories.

 Through the rigours of their training and the thousands of hours spent running in solitude along forest paths, the Marathon Monks hope to find enlightenment.
 In typical Japanese fashion, failure is not an option.
 Each monk carries a symbolic rope and dagger with him at all times.
 If, for any reason, he is unable to complete one of his runs, suicide by either hanging or disembowelment is the only honourable option.